voidf1sh/dbfw/README.md

 Then, the class can be exported and imported in any file or command that needs access to that table and it's data methods.

 ## Bot Usage
-The bot comes with a few default utility commands to help developement.
+The bot comes with a few default utility commands to help development.

 ### Reloading
 The `/reload` command can be used to reload everything or a specific target so that a manual bot restart is not required.
 This is good when a change in a command is made, for example.